firedrakeproject/firedrake/README.rst

 Install the dependencies via the package manager (Debian based systems)::

-  sudo apt-get install cython python-decorator python-instant python-numpy python-yaml
+  sudo apt-get install cython python-decorator python-numpy python-yaml

 **Note:** This may not give you recent enough versions of those packages (in particular the Cython version shipped with 12.04 is too old).
 You